 - Apply for a conflict of interest exemption

-- Certificate of compliance for a swimming pool or spa pool: available to users of the NSW Swimming Pool Register - contact the Office of Local Government for access.
+- Certificate of compliance for a swimming pool: template available to users of the Swimming Pool Register - contact the Office of Local Government.

-The Department of Planning and Environment publishes resources to help certifiers assess complying development applications, including template letters for neighbour notification.
+The Department of Planning, Industry and Environment publishes resources to help certifiers assess complying development applications, including template letters for neighbour notification.

 These don't replace the need for certifiers to refer to and understand State Environmental Planning Policy (Exempt and Complying Development Codes) 2008.